AntoPorter/antoporter.github.io/docs/misc/misconception-technicalcontrols.md

 - **Risk management:** Identifies, assesses, and mitigates risks that could impact your organisation.
 - **Compliance:** Ensures adherence to laws, regulations, and standards, reducing the risk of legal penalties and reputational damage.

-Understanding these components is essential, but how can organisations effectively implement them?

 ## **The holistic security picture**

 Focusing solely on technical controls is like locking your doors while leaving your windows wide open.
 To address all aspects of cybersecurity, a comprehensive strategy must integrate GRC—governing your security posture, identifying risks, responding to incidents, and recovering effectively.
 While technical controls are crucial, they’re just pieces of the puzzle.
 To build a resilient security strategy, you must include GRC.
 Incorporating GRC isn’t just best practice—it’s a necessity.